codebuddies/codebuddies/contributing.md

 In summary, the steps are:

 1. open up the file(s) with the conflict.
 2. Be sure to remove all traces of >>>>> , ======, and <<<<<< from the file.
 3. If you're unsure about a merge conflict, or would like to pair to solve it with someone else, ask in the #codebuddies-meta channel on Slack.
 4. Save the file after you've cleared up the conflict.
 5. `git add [filename]`.
 6. `git commit -m "message" [filename]`.
 7. You're done!
 Now you can continue to `git push` and `git pull` and `git merge staging` while you're inside your branch.

-##How do I start up the app locally and log in as an admin?
+###How do I start up the app locally and log in as an admin?
 1. add your email and username to ```settings-development.json```.
 2. ```meteor reset && meteor --settings settings-development.json```.
 3. you will receive your password in your email .
 4. admin login ```http://localhost:3000/admin```.

 Note: When you create a hangout in localhost:3000, a Slack notification will be sent to the #cb2-test channel.
-This emulates what happens when you create a hangout on codebuddies.org/; a Slack announcement about the hangout will appear in the #general channel.
+This emulates what happens when you create a hangout on codebuddies.org, where a Slack announcement about the hangout will appear in the #general channel.

-###How do I seed the app with fake Posts/Hangouts
+###How do I seed the app with fake Posts/Hangouts?
 When the app is run locally, there are no hangouts seeded by default.
 Hence to be able to see how things work out, some fake posts could be seeded to the app.
 To do this run the app with the following changes.

 1. Open the ```settings-development.json``` file in the root directory of app.